 As far as is practicable and consistent with legal obligations, the university protects the confidentiality of fCOI information.
-Information and written materials are provided to the CIRC and its administrators only as necessary, to committee members and to staff who are involved in the processing and review of disclosure information and the creation and implementation of Management Plans, and others on a need-to-know basis.
+Information and written materials are provided to CIRC members and to staff who are involved in the processing and review of disclosure information and the creation and implementation of Management Plans and to others on a need-to-know basis.

-Who is Required to Make Appropriate Disclosures
+Who is Required to Make Disclosures

-- Project Personnel, defined as any university faculty or staff member responsible for the design, conduct, reporting, or direct administration of University Research and/or Sponsored Programs.
-Project Personnel includes all Senior and Key Personnel as defined below. - Design, conduct, or reporting of research is defined as oversight, decision-making, or participation in research that includes creating the structure, roles, and/or protocol of a research project; participating in the execution of the research roles and protocol; participating in the publication, presentation, or discussion of the research results. - Direct administration of research is defined as oversight or decision-making impacting research, such as selection of vendors, determining the allocation of funds, negotiating budgets, deliverables, or other terms with sponsors, protocol review and approval, or managing resulting intellectual property. - Senior and Key Personnel is defined as the Project Director/Principal Investigator and any other person identified as Senior or Key Personnel by the institution in a grant application, project report, or any other report submitted to the sponsor, as well as any person identified by the sponsor as specifically stated in award documents.
+- Project Personnel, defined as any university faculty or staff member responsible for the purpose, design, conduct, or reporting of University Research and/or Sponsored Programs.
+Project Personnel includes all Senior and Key Personnel as defined below. - Design, conduct, or reporting of research is defined as oversight, decision-making, or participation in research that includes creating the structure, roles, and/or protocol of a research project; participating in the execution of the research roles and protocol; participating in the publication, presentation, or discussion of the research results. - Senior and Key Personnel is defined as the Project Director/Principal Investigator and any other person identified as Senior or Key Personnel by the institution in a grant application, project report, or any other report submitted to the sponsor, as well as any person identified by the sponsor as specifically stated in award documents.
 Senior and Key Personnel further include those identified on Public Health Service (PHS) awards or cooperative agreements issued on or after August 24, 2012, when travel is paid or reimbursed.
 PHS agencies include: